gitcommitshow/url-screenshot/README.md

 ![Example usage](./assets/example.png)

 ## Installation

 This is a simple `Node.js` app.
 Just run it in any `node >= 20` environment.

-It will consume minimal memory and storage footprint.
-Due to its low usage, I deploy it on the smallest possible AWS EC2 instance where I have couple of more microservices runing.
+It will consume minimal memory and storage footprint when not in use, which will be most of the time.
+And as long as you do not generate 100s of pages every minure, you don't need to go beyond tiny instance.
+Due to its low usage, I deploy it on the smallest possible AWS EC2 tiny instance where I have couple of more microservices runing.

 Make sure to set the configurations as per `env.sample`.
 The most important one is `SITE_URL`, if not set correctly, you might not be able to access the images saved locally.
 No trailing slash please.